absolutechy/Blackjack-Game/README.md

 Welcome to the JavaScript Blackjack game!
 This is a simple implementation of the classic casino card game, where you can try your luck and see if you can beat the dealer.

+## Demo

+Check out the live demo of the project at [https://mellifluous-dolphin-20ef16.netlify.app/](https://absolutechy.github.io/Blackjack-Game/).

 ## Getting Started

 To run the game, open the `index.html` file in your web browser.
 The game interface will be displayed, and you can start playing.